airtai/faststream/.faststream_gen/getting-started/serialization/decoder.md

     ```

 !!! note
-    Original decoder is always async function, so your custom one should be an async too
+    The original decoder is always an asynchronous function, so your custom decoder should also be asynchronous.

-After you can set this decoder at broker or subsriber level both.
+Afterward, you can set this custom decoder at the broker or subscriber level.

 ## Example

-You can find *Protobuf* and *Msgpack* serialization examples in the [next](./examples.md){.internal-link} article.
+You can find examples of *Protobuf* and *Msgpack* serialization in the [next article](./examples.md){.internal-link}.